Sn1F3rt/trtl-py/README.md

 <a href="https://chat.turtlecoin.lol"><img src="https://img.shields.io/discord/388915017187328002" alt="Discord" style="max-width:100%;"></a></p>
 <p>&nbsp;</p>

-*trtl-py is a Python Wrapper for the JSON-RPC API of TurtleCoin, which integrates with TurtleCoind and WalletAPI.*
+<p style="text-align: center"><i>trtl-py is a Python Wrapper for the JSON-RPC API of TurtleCoin, which integrates with TurtleCoind and WalletAPI.</i></p>

 ## Installation